wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 Visual Studio Code Reports Unresolved Dependency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Issue:** Java programs will report ``Unresolved dependency: org.junit.platform junit-platform-launcherJava(0)`` on build.gradle, but programs will compile and deploy.
+**Issue:** Java programs will report ``Unresolved dependency: org.junit.platform junit-platform-launcherJava(0)`` on build.gradle.
+Programs that use unit tests will fail to build.

 **Workaround:** This can be safetly ignored if you aren't running unit tests.
 To fix it, do the following: